27 Aug About Those Statues

 I trust I may be pardoned for one allusion, howbeit it is rather personal.
 One hundred yards from where we stand, less than ninety days perhaps after my return from Appomattox, I horse-whipped a negro wench until her skirts hung in shreds, because upon the streets of this quiet village she had publicly insulted and maligned a Southern lady, and then rushed for protection to these University buildings where was stationed a garrison of 100 Federal soldiers.
 I performed the pleasing duty in the immediate presence of the entire garrison, and for thirty nights afterwards slept with a double-barrel shot gun under my head.

 That night my daughter and I went to film the protest against the statute.
-Those who were protesting were not in a mood to listen and anyone who tried to discuss why the statue should stay were shouted down mercilessly.
+Those who were protesting were not in a mood to listen and anyone who tried to discuss why the statue should stay was shouted down mercilessly.
 Our goal was to document rather than to judge the proceedings.
 As we tried to film the older gentleman at the end several people got in front of the camera and shouted him down when he tried to talk.
-There position was that he should have no platform to argue for the relevance of the statue as he was a “white supremacist”.
+Their position was that he should have no platform to argue for the relevance of the statue as he was a “white supremacist”.
 He did not agree with that assessment.